dokku/dokku-postgres/README.md

 dokku postgres:pause lollipop
 ```

-### graceful shutdown and restart of the postgres service container
+### graceful shutdown and restart of the Postgres service container

 ```shell
 # usage